 About ACS Distance Education

-- Established by John Mason, author of over 130 books, magazine editor; publisher, parks director, university and college lecturer; awarded fellowships by IOH (UK), AIH and PLA (Australia)
+- Established by John Mason, author of over 130 books, magazine editor, publisher, parks director, university and college lecturer; recipient of fellowships from by IOH (UK), AIH and PLA (Australia).

 Established in 1979, ACS Distance Education is a leading Australian Distance Education provider which offers over 600 courses via correspondence, online or on CD.
 The institution has staff working out of Victoria, S.A. and Qld in Australia; Scotland and England, and N.Z.
-Offices are located in Australia and the United Kingdom, and ACS courses.
+Our offices are located in Australia and the United Kingdom.

 Our courses, course notes, and most recommended texts, are all developed by our own staff.
 These courses are also delivered worldwide through our network of affiliates.